dalers/hydra/doc/CONTRIBUTING.md

 * create an issue (for specific discussion)
 * email the repository owner (for preliminary discussion)

-It is often helpful to discussing your desired change even before starting to write code.
-A similar change may already be in development, or there may be a superior solution based on a more thorough understanding of the code.
+It is often helpful to discuss your desired change even before starting to write code because a similar change may already be in development, or there may be a superior solution others more familiar with the source can offer.

 ## Pull Request Process